alejandrohagan/fpaR/README.md

 - **Unified syntax** regardless if your data is in a tibble or a database
-- **Optimized for speed and scale** your data is converted to a local [duckdb](https://github.com/duckdb/duckdb-r) database to scale your calculations
+- **Scale** your data with [duckdb](https://github.com/duckdb/duckdb-r)
+  to optimize your calculations
-- **Instant clarity** as every function summarizes its transformation actions so that you can understand and validate the functions results
+- **Instant clarity** as every function summarizes its transformation actions so that you can understand and validate the results

 ## Installation